• About

 *See recipe card below for printable instructions.

-Cream butter and sugars: In the bowl of a stand mixer, add butter, sugars, and vanilla.
+Cream butter and sugars: Into the bowl of a stand mixer (or using an electric hand-held mixer), add butter, sugars, and vanilla.
 Using the paddle attachment, mix on medium speed until combined, around 3 minutes.
 Turn off mixer, scrape down sides of bowl, and mix again for 2 minutes.
 Mixture should be light and fluffy.

 butter and sugar being creamed in a stand mixer.